 Looking for more resources and tips?
-QGiv* has you covered with this blog post.
+QGiv* has you covered with their post on Giving Tuesday ideas.

-Bonus: We love this article full of tips on how to keep your Giving Tuesday donors.
-We’re also fans of this look at successful campaigns from last year’s global day of giving and these email examples, plans, and templates.
+- Bonus: We love this article featuring tips on keeping your Giving Tuesday donors.
+We’re also fans of their look on successful campaigns from last year’s global day of giving and these email examples, plans, and templates.

 Our Top Tips

-Of course, we couldn’t wrap up this post without including a few of our top tips for you.
+Of course, we couldn’t wrap up this post without including a few of our top Giving Tuesday tips for you.

 We hope this gives you a solid jumping-off point from which to build a strong Giving Tuesday foundation.
 We can’t wait to see how you participate in this year’s movement!